mridlen/wakeup-watcher/README.md

 Supports only xscreensaver at this time.

 #### News
-Lots of big updates coming to the script thanks to some recent feedback: https://www.reddit.com/r/bash/comments/5eakrk/wakeupwatcher_bash_script_that_unlocks/dabjqt4/
+Lots of big updates coming to the script thanks to some recent feedback from http://reddit.com/u/crankysysop): https://www.reddit.com/r/bash/comments/5eakrk/wakeupwatcher_bash_script_that_unlocks/dabjqt4/

 Planned critical updates:
 1. Wayland is going to make xdotool irrelevant soon (Fedora 25 is already running it), so I have to use something else than xdotool, fortunately "pkill -HUP xscreensaver" is going to work just fine.
 It basically unlocks it just fine and leaves the daemon running.